-In this episode, SignatureFD’s COO & Chief Compliance Officer, Heather Fortner, talks about the importance of understanding your beliefs about money.
+In this episode, SignatureFD’s CEO, Heather Fortner, talks about the importance of understanding your beliefs about money.

 What truly matters to you at the end of the day?
-Knowing your purpose gives you the ability to design a life that is more fulfilling and profitable, so today SignatureFD’s COO & Chief Compliance Officer, Heather Fortner, explains how your mindset has a big impact on how you deal with money.
+Knowing your purpose gives you the ability to design a life that is more fulfilling and profitable, so today SignatureFD’s CEO, Heather Fortner, explains how your mindset has a big impact on how you deal with money.

 Listen in as Heather and Crystal discuss the importance of being aware of your beliefs about money, as well as the factors that influence those beliefs.
 You’ll learn the role of your net worth and why it shouldn’t be what decides your self-worth.

 Crystal Cooper: Thank you for tuning into Net Worthwhile by SignatureFD.
-I am here with Heather Fortner, COO and Chief Compliance Officer with SignatureFD.
+I am here with Heather Fortner, CEO with SignatureFD.
 Good morning Heather.

 Heather Fortner: Good morning.